Otherworld: Celtic

-The Irish Otherworld is more usually described as a paradisal fairyland than a scary place.
+The Irish Otherworld is more usually described as a heavenly paradise than a frightening place.
 Many Celtic Immrams or "voyage stories" and other medieval texts provide evidence of a Celtic belief in an otherworld.
-One example which helps the reader understand the Celtic concept of the otherworld is The Voyage of Saint Brendan.
-Another Classic example of a Celtic "otherworld" is the Voyage of Bran.
-The Otherworld is often portrayed as an island to the west in the Ocean in Celtic oral tradition, and even shown on some maps of Ireland during the medieval era.
+One example which is helpful to understand the Celtic concept of the otherworld is the Voyage of Saint Brendan.
+Another classic example of a Celtic "otherworld" appears in the Voyage of Bran.
+In Celtic oral tradition, the Otherworld is often portrayed as an island out to the west, and even appears on some maps of Ireland during the medieval era.

-The otherworld in the idea of Celtic people became hard to distinguish and sometimes overlapped with the Christian idea of hell or heaven as this was often an analogy made to the Celtic idea of an otherworld or Scandinavian idea of a world tree.
+The Celtic concept of the Otherworld became intertwined with the Christian ideas of hell and heaven, as they were explained via analogy to the Celtic Otherworld, or the Scandinavian world tree.
 This is likely because of Roman and Scandinavian influences on Celtic cultures.
-An example of Scandinavian influence is apparent in the Voyage of Saint Brendan from the likeness of Lasconius the serpent to the Scandinavian Midgard Serpent.
+An example of Scandinavian influence is apparent in the Voyage of Saint Brendan, from the likeness of Lasconius the serpent to the Scandinavian Midgard Serpent.
 Red and white are the colors of animals in the Celtic Otherworld, and these colors still animate transcendent religious and political symbols today.

 Germanic

 As was the case in the Celtic mythologies, in Germanic myths apples were particularly associated with the Otherworld.
 In the Scandinavian tradition mythological localities are featured, as in Irish mythology; however, unlike Irish mythology, an attempt was made to map the localities of the Otherworld rather than list locales associated with it.
-In the Edda many locations are named including the dwellings of the gods such as Odin's hall of Valhalla or Ullr's dwelling of Ydalar ("Yewdale").
+In the Edda, many locations are named, including the dwellings of the gods, such as Odin's hall of Valhalla, or Ullr's dwelling of Ydalar ("Yewdale").
 The Gylfaginning and the later Norwegian poem the Draumkvaede feature travels into the Otherworld.

 Slavic

-The Early Slavs believed in a mythical place where birds flew for the winter and souls went after death; this realm was often identified with paradise and it is called Vyraj.
+The Early Slavs believed in a mythical place where birds flew for the winter and souls went after death; this realm was often identified with paradise and is called Vyraj.
 It was also said that spring arrived on Earth from Vyraj.
 The gates of Vyraj stopped mortals from entering.
 They were guarded by Veles, who sometimes took the animal form of a raróg, grasping in its claws the keys to the otherworlds.
-Vyraj was sometimes also connected to the deity known as Rod - it was apparently located far beyond the sea, at the end of the Milky Way.
+Vyraj was sometimes also connected to the deity known as Rod – it was apparently located far beyond the sea, at the end of the Milky Way.

 It was usually imagined as a garden, located in the crown of the cosmic tree.
-Whereas the branches were said to be nested by the birds, who were usually identified as human souls.
-When the Slavic populations were gradually turning to Christianity (e.g. during the Christianization of Kievan Rus' and the Baptism of Poland), a new version of this belief became widespread in which there were two of these realms - one analogous to the original myth, a heavenly place where birds departed, and the other an underworld for snakes and zmeys, often associated with the Christian idea of hell.
+The branches were said to be nested on by the birds, who were usually identified as human souls.
+When the Slavic populations were gradually turning to Christianity (e.g. during the Christianization of Kievan Rus' and the Baptism of Poland), a new version of this belief became widespread in which there were two of these realms – one analogous to the original myth, a heavenly place where birds departed, and the other an underworld for snakes and zmeys, often associated with the Christian idea of hell.